We are committed to promoting Access to Energy:

 We believe that the future is electric and renewable, and that sustainability can make a difference in the lives of many people who are in remote locations without access to energy.

 Therefore, we have 500 thousand euros to invest in sustainable and clean energy projects in developing countries, which help to alleviate the energy poverty of our planet.

-In this edition, we will support projects that are located in these countries:
+In this edition, we will support projects that are located in Malawi, Mozambique, Nigeria, Angola, and Rwanda.

 Projects must address one of these areas of activity:

 Energy & business